aureliojargas/emomemory/README.md

 # EmoMemory game source code

+*Brazil, 2011-12-15*

-Source files for the EmoMemory game, MIT licensed, released at 2011-12-15.
+Source files for the EmoMemory game, MIT licensed.

  * **release** — The .DMG file with the compiled game, this is the official 1.0 release from 2007.